KinderrKill/Minecraft-Json-Generator/README.md

 # Minecraft JSON Generator

 Minecraft JSON Generator is a simple program that allow you to generate with template JSON file for your Blocks.
+NOTE : It's my first public program in JAVA also my first readme and github project so, be cool with me and leave a star if you find the program usefull

 ## Installation